alexch/codelikethis/public/lessons/www/forms.md

 Basically, `GET` is for *reading* and `POST` is for *writing*

-but the distinction is often blurry
+but that distinction is often blurry

-Also
+Also,

   * `GET` sends all parameters via the *request URL*
   * `POST` sends some or all parameters via the request body*